-Although Etsy markets itself rather well, there’s no chance for sellers to link their stores on blogs or social media sites.
+Although Etsy markets itself rather well, there’s no chance for sellers to link their online stores on blogs or social networking sites.

 Shopify is an eCommerce platform that mostly caters to medium to large businesses.
 Despite this, it proves to be one of the best alternatives for those looking to start a small online store.

 - Online credit card rate of 2.9% + 30 cents